Last Updated on

 Sleep and naps

 Another way to reduce the symptoms of sleep inertia is re-entering sleep for a short period.
 When a person is tired and sleep deprived, a short rest can help minimize the effects sleep inertia has on you.
 However, more extended rests may induce reduced mental and physical fatigue, and even produce sleep inertia.
 However, small power naps might help you avoid it.
-A study in Ireland showed that many cognitive and motor functions slowly return to normal after taking a short rest.

 To avoid sleep inertia, you need to wake up during your light sleep, also known as the quiescent sleep and non-rapid eye movement sleep.
 It is crucial to avoid waking up during deep sleep or the slow-wave sleep that happens around 30 minutes after falling asleep.
 If you’re taking a nap, you need to limit it to under 30 minutes, just before going into slow-wave sleep.